Topological generation of special linear groups: Introduction and statement of results

-\begin{theorem} Let $C_1,...,C_e$ be noncentral conjugacy classes of the algebraic group $G=SL_n(k)$, where $k$ is an uncountable algebraically closed field, and $n\geq 3$.
-Let $\gamma_i$ be the dimension of the largest eigenspace of $C_i$.
+\begin{theorem} Let $C_1,\ldots,C_e$ be noncentral conjugacy classes of the algebraic group $G=SL_n(k)$ where $k$ is an uncountable algebraically closed field, and $n\geq 3$.
+Let $\gamma_i$ be the dimension of the largest eigenspace of a representative of $C_i$ on the natural module for $G$.
 Then there is a tuple $\omega\in\Omega$ topologically generating $G$ if and only if the following conditions hold: